brian-rose/env-415/syllabus.md

 ### Reading and quizzes

-Reading assignments from the *Primer* are clearly given on the [schedule page](http://www.atmos.albany.edu/facstaff/brose/classes/ENV415_Fall2016/schedule.html) on the course website.
+Reading assignments from [*The Climate Laboratory*][book] will be clearly given on the [schedule page](http://www.atmos.albany.edu/facstaff/brose/classes/ENV415_Fall2020/schedule.html) on the course website.
 The reading is required, and must be completed **before** class on the day indicated.
 It is important for every student to keep up with this schedule.

 To encourage this, a pop quiz based on the assigned reading will *occasionally* be given in class.
 Dates will not be announced in advance.
 Quizzes will be given in the first 5 minutes of class.